ECHOES OF GIACOMETTI – COMMEMORATING HISTORY 6-8

 Learning Description

-In this lesson, students use photos that relate to the Great Depression as a springboard to write a first person monologue embodying the person who is pictured.
-This monologue explores the character’s views on the subject of the second photo that deals with the historical context.
+In this lesson, students use photos that relate to a social studies concept as a springboard to write a first person monologue embodying the person who is pictured.
+This monologue explores the character’s views on the subject of the second photo that deals with the historical context students are studying.
 Next, students will bring the photo to life in an improvisation.
-By allowing your students to explore what they have read and learned about the Great Depression through the eyes of another person, they learn empathy and better embody the concept.
+By allowing your students to explore what they have read and heard about the social studies concept through the eyes of someone who experienced it, they learn empathy and better embody the concept.
 This exercise is a wonderful tool to increase presentation skills, empathy and ensemble in your classroom.

 Learning Targets